Hipcamp Host Standards

 Depending on your local laws, you may need to pay taxes on the income you earn through Hipcamp.
 Here are some taxes that could apply:

 Income Tax: If you have received over $20,000 and 200 bookings from Hipcamp over the calendar year, Hipcamp will provide you with a 1099 form.
 If you provide the appropriate tax information for your listing, we’ll send it electronically by default, but can also mail it on request.

 Hotel/Transient Occupancy Tax: Many cities, counties and states have TOT (sometimes called a “bed tax” or “hotel tax”), and it may apply to camping.
-If you determine that you need to collect the tax, please notify guests in advance of booking in your listing description, telling them how much it is.
-Typically it’s a percentage of your reservation fee.
-Then collect it from them when they arrive on your land.
+If you determine that you need to collect the tax from Hipcampers, you can opt in to doing so in your listing settings.
+It is your responsibility to then pay the taxes to your local county or state.